OpenNos/OpenNos/README.md

 #Instructions to contribute

 ###Contribution is only possible with Visual Studio 2015 (Community or other editions) and MySQL.
+#NOTE BEFORE INSTALL#
+- Error listen point : - This is WCF error install it or run opennos on visual studio
+- What's the command ? : $Help
+- Can we have you're packet.txt : No!
+- Can we have others files for parsers : Yes simply by exctract them from your client : nslang nsgtd nsetc
+- On login nothing happen : verify you can connect with telnet on the correct port "telnet 127.0.0.1 80" if yes you're not on the correct port of your client.
+If no you bad installed something.

 ##1 Install SSDT For VS
 http://go.microsoft.com/fwlink/?LinkID=393520&clcid=0x409